Personalization Toolkit: Training Free Personalization of Large Vision Language Models: Introduction

-In this work, we introduce a training-free approach that builds upon the strengths of pre-trained vision foundation models, the emerging capabilities of LLMs in in-context learning~\cite{dong2022surveyincontext} and retrieval-augmented generation (RAG)~\cite{lewis2020retrieval}.
+In this work, we argue that LVLM personalization can be approached without retraining the model parameters.
+We introduce a training-free approach that builds upon the strengths of pre-trained vision foundation models, the emerging capabilities of LLMs with in-context learning~\cite{dong2022surveyincontext} and retrieval-augmented generation (RAG)~\cite{lewis2020retrieval}.
 Our method localizes instances using open-world object detectors~\cite{liu2023grounding, kirillov2023segment, oquab2023dinov2} and stores reference instance-level features in memory banks, alongside their name and context.
 During inference, our retrieval module queries the memory bank and visual-prompts the LVLM.
 An overview of our approach is shown in Fig.~\ref{fig:teaser}.
-Furthermore, existing personalization benchmarks primarily focus on object-centric, single-concept tasks, falling short of capturing the complexity of real-world applications.
-To address this gap, we introduce a novel and challenging benchmark derived from a video personalization dataset.
-It reflects the real-world complexity of the personalization task, with subsets targeting single-concept, multi-concept, image-based, and video-based VQA.
-We use this benchmark to rigorously evaluate our method across diverse scenarios.
+With regards to the evaluation of personalization methodologies, existing benchmarks primarily focus on object-centric, single-concept tasks with the personalized instance prominently in the image, falling short of capturing the complexity of real-world applications where an AI assistant needs to understand multiple users and their belongings in dynamic scenes and environments.
+To address this gap, we introduce a novel and challenging benchmark derived from a video personalization dataset~\cite{yeh2023meta}.
+Our benchmark not only features challenging single concept tasks but complex multi-concept interactions in addition to video question answering.
+We employ this benchmark to rigorously evaluate our method showing its effectiveness across diverse scenarios.

-The key contributions of our approach are: 1) We show that LVLM personalization is possible without training, enabling fast deployment.
+The key contributions of our work are: 1) We show that LVLM personalization is possible without training, enabling fast deployment.
 2) We present a flexible method that supports multi-concept and video personalization across LVLMs using vision foundation models, RAG, and visual prompting.
-3) We introduce a challenging benchmark that exposes current limitations and guides future research\footnote{Our benchmark can be previewed in the supplementary materials and will be made publicly available.}.
-4) We achieve state-of-the-art performance on various tasks using both existing benchmark datasets and our proposed benchmark, consistently surpassing previous methods.
+3) We introduce a challenging benchmark that exposes current limitations and guides future research.\footnote{Our benchmark and code will be available on Github.} 4) We achieve state-of-the-art performance on various tasks across both existing datasets and our proposed benchmark, consistently outperforming previous methods.

 We discuss the related work in Section~\ref{sec:related_work} followed by an introduction to our vision toolkit for LVLMs personalization in Section~\ref{sec:approach}.
 We then present our real-world benchmark and evaluate our approach in Section~\ref{sec:experiments}, and conclude in Section~\ref{sec:conclusion}.